antor44/livestream_video/README.md

 **Q: Can I run playlist4whisper without using the terminal, from a desktop shortcut on Linux?**

-A: Yes, you can run it with the command "python" followed by the full path of playlist4whisper.py, or if you are using an Anaconda environment: "/home/[user]/anaconda3/bin/conda run python /home/[user]/[app directory]/playlist4whisper.py".
+A: Yes, you can run it with the command "python" followed by the full path of playlist4whisper.py.
+In this case, before launching playlist4whisper.py, make sure that the Python environment for playlist4whisper is active.
+You can alternatively launch a bash script that first includes a command like 'source ~/python-environments/whisper/bin/activate'.
+If you are using an Anaconda environment, use the command '/home/[user]/anaconda3/bin/conda run python /home/[user]/[app directory]/playlist4whisper.py'.
 In both cases, provide the working directory where the program is located.

 **Q: How can I change the size of the transcribed text snippets?**